Are Fiberglass Pools Easier to Maintain?

 As always, we advise you to follow any and all manufacturer’s recommendations and ask your dealer if you have any questions about fiberglass pool maintenance.

-Fiberglass has taken off as the material of choice for builders and homeowners in the know, with its market share more than doubling in the early 2000s.
-A number of factors account for the popularity of fiberglass including the development of better fiberglass manufacturing processes and the incorporation of attractive pool features like tanning ledges and built-in steps.
-(Warning: adorable puppy featured at article mentioned in the link above.)
+Fiberglass composites have taken off as the material of choice for many builders and homeowners.
+The market share for fiberglass pools more than doubled in the early 2000s and has shown steady growth since then.
+According to Business Research Insights, the market expects a 5.5 % compound annual growth rate (CAGR) by 2031.
+Several factors account for the popularity of fiberglass, including the development of better fiberglass manufacturing processes and the incorporation of attractive pool features like tanning ledges, wrap-around benches, and beach entries.

 The gel coat and structure of fiberglass are incredibly durable.
-A fiberglass pool may last as many as 35-50 years without a need for resurfacing – in other words, it can stay in beautiful working order for as long as you are in your home.
-Fiberglass is not maintenance-free, but it is the lowest maintenance.
-An added benefit, fiberglass pools are the most environmentally friendly pools.
+A fiberglass pool may last for many years without needing resurfacing.
+In other words, if properly maintained, it can stay in beautiful working order for as long as you are in your home.
+Fiberglass is not maintenance-free, but the pool industry generally credits it for requiring less maintenance than other inground pool options.
+As an added benefit, fiberglass pools are the most environmentally friendly inground pools.

-However, if you should need to resurface your fiberglass pool, you have a couple of options.
+Resurfacing fiberglass pool costs may vary as you have a couple of pool resurfacing options.
 One is thermoplastic coating.
-Thermoplastic coating takes just a few days and you can fill the pool right away.
-It has color match capability and can work for fiberglass and concrete pools.
-The cost, depending on pool size, can range from $10,000 to $15,000.
+Thermoplastic coating takes just a few days, and you can fill the pool immediately.
+You can choose a selection of colors that work for either fiberglass or concrete pools.
+Depending on the pool size, the cost can range from $16,000 to $26,000.

 The other option for resurfacing your fiberglass pool is epoxy paint.
-Epoxy paint is relatively simple – it can even be done DIY – and it can deliver a quality look for both concrete and fiberglass.
-On the minus side of the ledger, it can only work on bare surfaces, might only last as little as five years, and requires around two weeks to cure.
-On the plus side, it can be done between $2,500-$3,000.
+Epoxy paint is relatively simple and can deliver a quality look for concrete and fiberglass.
+However, it only works on bare surfaces, might only last five years or so, and requires around two weeks to cure.
+It can be done between $2,500-$3,000, and you may even be able to do it yourself.

-Gunite, or concrete, requires the most resources for maintenance.
-Chemical usage, surface care, and electrical load are the regular maintenance requirements that sit at the high end for inground pools.
-Gunite pools need to be resurfaced as soon as five to seven years depending on your climate, maintenance regimen, and water quality.
-The surface is extremely sensitive to algae and the need for chemical use is high.
+Gunite, or concrete pools, require the most resources for maintenance.
+The more expensive regular maintenance requirements for inground pools include chemical usage, surface care, and electrical load.
+Gunite pools typically need to be resurfaced as soon as five to seven years, depending on your climate, maintenance regimen, and water chemistry balance.
+The surface is susceptible to algae, requiring more maintenance and chemical use.

-You may be able to get away with a relatively inexpensive epoxy paint option – if there is no paint on the surface.
-If not, you probably need to go the route of pool tile, aggregate, or pool plaster.
-These options can land in the $15,000-$25,000 range with tile generally being the highest cost.
-Some homeowners are choosing to replace their older gunite pool.
+When resurfacing is needed, you may get away with a relatively inexpensive epoxy paint option if no paint is on the surface.
+Otherwise, you probably need to go the route of pool tile, aggregate, or pool plaster (Note: if you’ve heard of plastering a pool, replastering a pool is not the same as resurfacing).
+These options often land in the $15,000-$25,000 range or more, with tile generally being the highest cost.
+Some homeowners are replacing their older gunite pool with a fiberglass pool.

 Ask the General: What is a Pool Heat Pump and How Does it Work?